Maunby

-Maunby is a village and civil parish in the Hambleton district of North Yorkshire, England, about six miles south of Northallerton and on the River Swale.
+Maunby is a village and civil parish in the county of North Yorkshire, England, about six miles south of Northallerton and on the River Swale.
+The population is estimated at around 150.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The parish church is St Michael & All Angels.
 In the churchyard is the grave of Victoria Cross-holder Alan Richard Hill-Walker who lived at Maunby Hall.
+The hall is still owned by the Hill-Walker family.

+There is also a Methodist church close to the village green.
+Village features include the village green, two churches, and the war memorial on the green.